justinslack/bjc-uat/_media/vacancy-coalition-organiser-independent-contractor.md

 title: "Vacancy: Coalition Organiser (Independent Contractor)"
 layout: single-post
 categories: featured
-featured-image: /assets/images/uploads/bjc-final-logo.jpg
+featured-image: /assets/images/uploads/vacancy.png
-thumbnail: /assets/images/uploads/bjc-final-logo.jpg
+thumbnail: /assets/images/uploads/vacancy.png
 ---
-**1 year contract
+**1 year contract**

-Start date: 03 January 2022**
+**Start date: 03 January 2022**

 The Budget Justice Coalition (BJC) is a coalition of twenty civil society organisations and social movements who seek to hold government accountable for the full and equal enjoyment of socio-economic rights in South Africa.
 BJC activities include enhancing public knowledge and participation in South Africa’s budget and planning processes; and analysing, campaigning and mobilising the public to demand budget policies that advance social, economic and environmental justice.

 The Coalition Organiser plays a vital role in ensuring that proper systems and processes are in place to enable the coalition, the Steering Committee and sub-committees, to function efficiently and effectively.
 The Organiser is a pro-active, helpful individual who shares the coalition members’ passion for social justice.
 The Organiser is the first point of contact for a number of specified internal and external matters and communications and is therefore a key communicator within the coalition.
 The Organiser will seek to encourage participation by members in the activities of the coalition, organise meetings, follow up on commitments, and provide assistance to members in the execution of their tasks within the coalition.

 **Key tasks and responsibilities**

 *Meetings*

 * Organise, coordinate and actively participate (where possible) in BJC general meetings, workshops, steering committee meetings and sub-committee meetings.
 * Take minutes and circulate these promptly with agreed action items.
 * Take on organising and administrative tasks identified at coalition meetings, subject to availability.

 *Coalition building*